 MAX (IGBT Module MIG machines with 60% duty cycle at maximum welding output, which means that it continuously operates for 6 minutes at maximum output during a 10 minute period.

-CAUTION: Failure to observe the duty cycle limitations of this MIIG MACHINE can easily damage this equipment, and will void warranty.
+cycle limitations of this MIG MACHINE can easily damage this equipment, and will void warranty.